Non-parametric Permutation Testing

 Decide what to permute

-Permute along the dimension that carries the effect of interest, while keeping the rest of the data structure intact.
+Permute the data along the dimension that carries the effect of interest, while keeping the rest of the data structure intact.
 This step depends entirely on the null hypothesis against which you are testing.
 Only permute labels or assignments where, if the null hypothesis were true, the permuted data would be just as plausible as the original.

 This is the most critical step.
 Permuting the wrong dimension, or permuting across the data as a whole, produces an invalid null distribution and unreliable p-values.